Maximally stretched laminations on geometrically finite hyperbolic manifolds: The stretch locus in dimension 2

-\begin{proof} Let $f_0\in\F^{j,\rho}$ be optimal (in the sense of Definition~\ref{def:relstretchlocus}), with stretch locus $E:=E(j,\rho)$.
+\begin{proof} Let $f_0\in\F^{j,\rho}$ be optimal (Definition~\ref{def:relstretchlocus}), with stretch locus $E:=E(j,\rho)$.
 By Theorem~\ref{thm:lamin} and Lemma~\ref{lem:Fnonempty}, we know that $E$ is a nonempty, $j(\Gamma_0)$-invariant geodesic lamination.
 Suppose by contradiction that its image $\dot{E}$ in $S=j(\Gamma_0)\backslash\HH^2$ is not chain recurrent.
 We shall ``improve'' $f_0$ by decreasing its stretch locus, which will be absurd.

 Given $\dot{p}\in\dot{E}$ and a direction (``forward'') of travel from~$\dot{p}$, define the \emph{forward chain closure} $\dot{E}_p$ of $\dot{p}$ in~$\dot{E}$ as the subset of~$\dot{E}$ that can be reached from~$\dot{p}$, starting forward, by following $\varepsilon$-quasi-leaves of~$\dot{E}$ for positive time, for any $\varepsilon>0$.
 Clearly, $\dot{E}_p$ is the union of a closed sublamination of~$\dot{E}$ and of an open half-leaf issued from~$\dot{p}$.
 If $\dot{E}_p$ contains $\dot{p}$ for all $\dot{p}\in\dot{E}$ and choices of forward direction, then for any $\varepsilon>0$ we can find a closed $\varepsilon$-quasi-leaf of $\dot{E}$ through~$\dot{p}$.
 Since $\dot{E}$ is not chain recurrent by assumption, this is not the case: we can therefore choose a point $\dot{p}\in\dot{E}$ and a direction of travel such that $\dot{E}_p$ does \emph{not} contain~$\dot{p}$.